-In \Fig{\ref{fig: proj_of_cpe_on_normal_modes}}, plus marks indicate the norm of the principal eigenvector of $C$-matrix of each of 182 proteins projected on each subspace consisting of the $n$ lowest normal modes indicated on the abscissa.
-In most of the proteins, the principal eigenvector of $C$-matrix corresponds to the lower frequency modes of the Kirchhoff matrix.
-The solid curves with cross marks indicate those norms averaged over all proteins; their curves from the left to the right show those values for the first, the second, and the third principal eigenvectors of $C$-matrix, respectively.
-The solid curve for the principal eigenvector shows that about 70\% of the principal eigen vector of the $C$-matrix can be explained by only $10$ lower frequency modes.
-Thus, the principal eigenvector of $C$-matrix is not only an important contributor to minimize conformation energy, but also corresponds to the lower frequency normal modes of protein motion.
+In \Fig{\ref{fig: proj_of_cpe_on_normal_modes}}, plus marks indicate the norm of the principal eigenvector of the $C$ matrix of each of 182 proteins projected on each subspace consisting of the $n$ lowest-frequency normal modes indicated on the abscissa.
+In most of the proteins, the principal eigenvector of the $C$ matrix corresponds to the lower-frequency normal modes of the Kirchhoff matrix.
+The solid curves with cross marks indicate those norms averaged over all proteins; their curves from the left to the right show those values for the first, second, and third principal eigenvectors of the $C$ matrix, respectively.
+The solid curve for the principal eigenvector shows that about 70\% of the principal eigen vector of the $C$ matrix can be explained by only ten lowest-frequency normal modes.
+Thus, the principal eigenvector of the $C$ matrix is not only an important contributor to minimize conformation energy, but also corresponds to the lower-frequency normal modes of protein motion.